 Diabetes can also lower circulation to your feet, which makes it harder for infections to heal.

 To check for these problems, at least once a year your doctor will thoroughly examine your feet.
-He'll either tap on them with a tool similar to a nylon hairbrush bristle or prick your feet with a small needle.
+They'll either tap on them with a tool similar to a nylon hairbrush bristle or prick your feet with a small needle.
 If you don't feel it, you may have nerve damage.

 High blood sugar levels can damage parts of your eye such as your retina, lens, optic nerve, and vitreous gel.
 Known as diabetic eye disease, it's a complication that can lead to vision problems and permanent vision loss.